-How can the Global Compact on Migration help to better facilitate migrant and diaspora entrepreneurship and investment, in order for them to make maximum social impact in both the country of destination and origin.
+How can the Global Compact on Migration help to better facilitate migrant and diaspora entrepreneurship and investment, in order for them to have the most positive impact in both the country of destination and origin.
 What global/regional governance mechanisms need to be improved for this to become reality?